See also: wait

 Waits until the object becomes signaled.
 For example, can wait until another thread exits (see examples).

-wait uses Windows wait functions ([Msg]WaitForMultipleObjects) that modify object's state on success.
-For example, on successful wait for an auto-reset event, wait resets it.
-Or, on successful wait for a mutex, the thread owns the mutex.
-You should not use these functions (unless with 0 or very small timeout) because then QM cannot properly end the thread on user request, and also cannot apply opt waitmsg.
+wait H/HM/HMA uses Windows API wait functions ([Msg]WaitForMultipleObjectsEx) that modify object's state on success.
+For example, on successful wait for an auto-reset event, wait resets it; on successful wait for a mutex, the thread owns the mutex; if the mutex was abandoned, wait calls SetLastError(128).
+Don't use Windows API wait functions directly (unless with 0 or very small timeout) because then QM cannot properly end the thread on user request, and also cannot apply opt waitmsg.

-Run notepad and wait until it exits (just example of wait 0 H; use run with flag 0x400 instead): __Handle hProcess=run("notepad.exe") ;;a __Handle variable will close the handle wait 0 H hProcess Run function "Function" in separate thread and wait until it exits: int hThread=mac("Function") ;;don't use __Handle variables with QM thread handles wait 0 H hThread
+Run notepad and wait until it exits (just example of wait 0 H; use run with flag 0x400 instead): __Handle hProcess=run("notepad.exe") ;;the __Handle variable will close the handle wait 0 H hProcess Run function "Function" in separate thread and wait until it exits: int hThread=mac("Function") ;;note: don't use __Handle variables with QM thread handles wait 0 H hThread

 [wait ]timeS HM ha